Picmonic/example-php-challenge/README.md

 # PicMonic Commits App by Scott Geithman

-Took me a minute because I use bitbucket and have never used the api or the interface from github ...

 This app requires you to be logged in to add the commits to the database and to view the commits.
 If you click the "Get Commits" button without being signed in, you will be redirected to the login page.
 ```bash
 username: picmonic